apedersen00/tt6581/README.md

 1. C++ testbenches for Verilator
 2. CocoTB testbenches

-The C++ Verilator testbenches are significantly faster and was the main tool for verification during development.
-The CocoTB was implemented as a high-level verification that can also run on the synthesizes gate-level netlist.
+The C++ Verilator testbenches are significantly faster and were the main tool for verification during development.
+The CocoTB testbenches were implemented as high-level verification that can also run on the synthesized gate-level netlist.

 ### Verilator